Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Results

 The force data recorded with the \ac{SFO} enable the identification of gait cycles and their characteristic phases (initial contact, full contact, and toe-off), as illustrated in Figure~\ref{Force-Data}, demonstrating its suitability as a mobile gait analysis system.
 However, a direct quantitative comparison with the instrumented treadmill is not feasible due to fundamental differences in measurement and data availability.
 While the Zebris system measures contact forces between the treadmill surface~and the bottom of the orthosis, the \ac{SFO} records plantar forces directly between the foot and the insole.
 In addition, the Zebris software provides only aggregated outputs with averaged curves rather than continuous raw data, which prevents a synchronized step-wise comparison.

 Nevertheless, to compare both systems a qualitative comparison of plantar pressure distributions and force curves was conducted using visualizations from both systems for a representative trial (see Figure~\ref{GaitCycle}).
 The Zebris data represent averaged force curves for the three foot zones summarized from multiple gait cycles, whereas the orthosis data focus on one representative gait cycle from the same trial, which is also displayed in Figure~\ref{Force-Data}.

 Although absolute force values are not directly comparable due to differences in sensor configuration, both systems show similar temporal trends across the three anatomical foot zones and in the overall force–time diagram.
-Compared to the Zebris treadmill, which provides only aggregated contact data, the \ac{SFO} offers step-wise heatmap visualizations, enabling a detailed analysis of the internal plantar pressure distribution for each gait event (see Figure~\ref{Force-Data}).
+Compared to the Zebris treadmill, which provides only aggregated contact data, the \ac{SFO} offers step-wise heatmap visualizations, enabling a detailed analysis of the internal plantar pressure distribution for each gait event.